Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: Related Works

-\paragraph{Debiasing without bias supervision.} In this work, we focus only on debiasing methods that do not require bias information, i.e. without annotation on the spurious attribute, for it is more practical.
-Existing work \cite{NEURIPS2020_eddc3427,NEURIPS2021_d360a502,NEURIPS2022_75004615,hwang2022selecmix,limBiasAdvBiasAdversarialAugmentation2023,zhaoCombatingUnknownBias2023,leeRevisitingImportanceAmplifying2023,park2024enhancing} in the area generally involve a biased auxiliary model to capture biases within the training data, according to which the debiased is trained with various techniques.
-We call such paradigm debiasing with biased auxiliary model (DBAM).
-Specifically, \citet{NEURIPS2020_eddc3427} is the first work that follows the DBAM paradigm, proposing to use GCE for bias capture, and the loss-based sample re-weighing scheme to train the debiased model. \citet{NEURIPS2021_d360a502} further proposed a feature augmentation technique to further utilize the captured bias, enhancing the BC samples. \citet{hwang2022selecmix} proposed to augment biased data identified according to the biased auxiliary model by applying mixup \cite{zhang2018mixup} to contradicting pairs. \citet{limBiasAdvBiasAdversarialAugmentation2023} proposed to conduct adversarial attacks on the biased auxiliary model to augment BC samples aiming to increase the diversity of BC samples. \citet{leeRevisitingImportanceAmplifying2023} proposed to first filter out BC samples before training the biased auxiliary model aiming to enhance the bias capture process of the biased model. \citet{pmlr-v139-liu21f} regard the samples misclassified by the biased auxiliary model as BC samples and emphasize them during training of the debiased model.
-Recently, \citet{park2024enhancing} proposed to provide models with explicit spatial guidance that indicates the region of intrinsic features according to a biased auxiliary model. \citet{Kim_2021_ICCV} create images without bias attributes using an image-to-image translation model \cite{10.5555/3495724.3496328} built upon a biased auxiliary model.
+\paragraph{Debiasing without bias supervision.} In this work, we focus only on debiasing methods that do not require bias information, i.e. without annotation on the spurious attribute, for it is more practical. \textit{Existing work \cite{NEURIPS2020_eddc3427,NEURIPS2021_d360a502,NEURIPS2022_75004615,hwang2022selecmix,limBiasAdvBiasAdversarialAugmentation2023,zhaoCombatingUnknownBias2023,leeRevisitingImportanceAmplifying2023,park2024enhancing,hanMitigatingSpuriousCorrelations2024,NEURIPS2024_b40d5797} in the area generally involve a biased auxiliary model to capture biases within the training data, according to which the debiased is trained with various techniques.} Specifically, \citet{NEURIPS2020_eddc3427} is the first work to propose to use GCE for bias capture, and the loss-based sample re-weighing scheme to train the debiased model. \citet{NEURIPS2021_d360a502} further proposed a feature augmentation technique to further utilize the captured bias, enhancing the BC samples. \citet{hwang2022selecmix} proposed to augment biased data identified according to the biased auxiliary model by applying mixup \cite{zhang2018mixup} to contradicting pairs. \citet{limBiasAdvBiasAdversarialAugmentation2023} proposed to conduct adversarial attacks on the biased auxiliary model to augment BC samples aiming to increase the diversity of BC samples. \citet{leeRevisitingImportanceAmplifying2023} proposed to first filter out BC samples before training the biased auxiliary model aiming to enhance the bias capture process of the biased model. \citet{pmlr-v139-liu21f} regards the samples misclassified by the biased auxiliary model as BC samples and emphasizes them during training of the debiased model. \citet{park2024enhancing} proposed to provide models with explicit spatial guidance that indicates the region of intrinsic features according to a biased auxiliary model. \citet{Kim_2021_ICCV} create images without bias attributes using an image-to-image translation model \cite{10.5555/3495724.3496328} built upon a biased auxiliary model.
 A recent pair-wise debiasing method $\chi^2$ model \cite{zhangLearningDebiasedRepresentations2023} based on biased auxiliary models encourages the debiased model to retain intra-class compactness using samples generated via feature-level interpolation between BC and BA samples.
+Recently, \citet{hanMitigatingSpuriousCorrelations2024} propose to use the disagreement leverages the disagreement probability between the target label and the prediction of a biased model to determine the weight of each training example. \citet{NEURIPS2024_b40d5797} propose a strategy where tehy train a deep debiased model utilizing the information acquired from both deep (perfectly biased) and shallow (weak debiased) network in the previous phase. \textit{Despite different technique routes, it's implicitly or explicitly assumed by these works that the biases can be well captured by the biased models, which serves as a foundation for subsequent debiasing.
+However, in this work, we show that such assumptions might be challenged under real-world scenarios.}